If you can’t read it, should you eat it?

 By Niva Sandhu

 How many people these days can enjoy the natural taste of a fresh carrot on its own without any high sodium sauces?
-We are so use to eating highly processed and artificially flavoured foods that most of us no longer enjoy the natural flavours of fresh fruits and vegetables.
-Probably because some of us are so use to eating a fruit cup that is loaded with artificial sugary syrup.
-Did you know many of the foods we purchase at fast food restaurants are made up of synthetic flavours?
-In 2011, Taco Bell faced a class action law suit from an Alabama firm that argued the restaurant chain was using only 88 % meat and 12% fillers.
-The fillers included ingredients such as cellulose, trehalose, oats, artificial flavor, potassium chloride, soy lecithin, maltodextrin, torula yeast, modified corn starch, sodium phosphates, citric acid, caramel color and lactic acid.
+We are so used to eating highly processed and artificially flavoured foods that most of us no longer enjoy the natural flavours of fresh fruits and vegetables.
+Probably because some of us are so used to eating a fruit cup that is loaded with artificial sugary syrup.
+Did you know many of the foods we purchase at fast-food restaurants are made up of synthetic flavours?
+In 2011, Taco Bell faced a class-action lawsuit from an Alabama firm that argued the restaurant chain was using only 88 % meat and 12% fillers.
+The fillers included ingredients such as cellulose, trehalose, oats, artificial flavour, potassium chloride, soy lecithin, maltodextrin, torula yeast, modified corn starch, sodium phosphates, citric acid, caramel colour and lactic acid.
 All these preservatives are used to give the meat an enhanced taste, colour and texture, so customers keep coming back for more.
 But what customers don’t realize is that the meat they are eating is not 100% meat but partially stuffed with artificial ingredients.
 Fast food is not the only food that can be deceiving to the public.

 Perhaps it will make you reconsider that fresh carrot?